kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ![](../../images/programOptions_midi.png)

-These settings are for blue's MIDI input, used with [blueLive](../primaryEditors/blueLive).
-The table shows what devices are currently available, and whether they are enabled for use with blueLive or not.
+These settings are for blue's MIDI input, used with [BlueLive](../primaryEditors/blueLive).
+The table shows what devices are currently available, and whether they are enabled for use with BlueLive or not.
 You can use the "rescan" button to search for devices if you have just plugged in a device.